 Policy 9f: Wherever possible, opportunities should be sought to engage local people and visitors in the research process.

-- Action: Identify and initiate opportunities for further community archaeology programmes, throughout the World Heritage Site.
-Year
+- Action: Identify and initiate opportunities for further community archaeology programmes, throughout the World Heritage Site. (in progress, WallCAP)

 Policy 9g: To work together to develop a sustainable future for Roman Frontier research.